infinum/dotnet-handbook/Git/Merge vs Rebase.md

 [(image source)](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase)

 Even though this approach simplifies the project git tree structure and navigation, using it can lead to code synchronization issues if the public branches (```main```, ```develop)``` are rebased to private branches (```feature```, ```hotfix```).
-Those synchronization issues can be resolved by additional merges which adds unnecessary commits duplication and can complicate branch management a lot.
+Those synchronization issues can be resolved by additional merges, resulting in unnecessary commits duplication and can complicate branch management a lot.

 ### Summary

-For more details about merge and rebase commands, you can also check [here](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).
+For more details about merge and rebase commands, please check [here](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).